Suicide methods: Cutting and stabbing

-Suicide by drowning is the act of deliberately submerging oneself in water or other liquid to prevent breathing.
-It accounts for less than 2% of all suicides in the United States.
-Of those who attempt suicide by drowning in the US, about half die.
+Seppuku is a form of Japanese ritual suicide by disembowelment.
+While reserved for samurai in their code of honour, a feminine counterpart of female ritual suicide also exists (sometimes incorrectly referred to in western understanding as jigai), which involves cutting the jugular vein.
+While seppuku requires the assistance of another samurai, jigai can be performed on the self.
+Seppuku is painful and slow - neither method is common in the modern day.

 Starvation and dehydration

-A classification has been made of Voluntarily Stopping Eating and Drinking (VSED) which is often resorted to in terminal illness.
+A classification has been made of Voluntarily Stopping Eating and Drinking (VSED) which is often resorted to by those with a terminal illness.
 This includes fasting and dehydration, and has also been referred to as autoeuthanasia.
+It has been used by assisted dying activists, such as Wendy Mitchell, as a means of death in places where assisted suicide is not available.

+Starvation

-Fasting to death has been used by Hindu, Buddhist, and Jain ascetics and householders, as a ritual method of suicide known as Prayopavesa in Hinduism; Sokushinbutsu historically in Buddhism; and as Sallekhana in Jainism.
+Fasting to death has been used by Hindu, Buddhist, and Jain ascetics and householders, as a ritual method of suicide known as "prayopavesa" in Hinduism, Vatakkiruttal in Tamil tradition, "sokushinbutsu" historically in Buddhism, and as "sallekhana" in Jainism.
 Cathars also fasted to death after receiving the consolamentum sacrament, in order to die while in a morally perfect state.
-This method of death is also associated with the political protest of the hunger strike such as the 1981 Irish hunger strike in which ten prisoners died.
+The method is also used in passive senicide and associated with the political protest of the hunger strike such as the 1981 Irish hunger strike in which ten prisoners died.

+Dehydration

 Death from dehydration can take from several days to a few weeks.
 This means that unlike many other suicide methods, it cannot be accomplished impulsively.
 Those who die by terminal dehydration typically lapse into unconsciousness before death, and may also experience delirium and deranged serum sodium.

 Terminal dehydration has been described as having substantial advantages over physician-assisted suicide with respect to self-determination, access, professional integrity, and social implications.
 Specifically, a patient has a right to refuse treatment and it would be a personal assault for someone to force water on a patient, but such is not the case if a doctor merely refuses to provide lethal medication.
 But it also has distinctive drawbacks as a humane means of voluntary death.
 One survey of hospice nurses found that nearly twice as many had cared for patients who chose voluntary refusal of food and fluids to hasten death as had cared for patients who chose physician-assisted suicide.
 They also rated fasting and dehydration as causing less suffering and pain and being more peaceful than physician-assisted suicide.
 Other sources note very painful side effects of dehydration, including seizures, skin cracking and bleeding, blindness, nausea, vomiting, cramping and severe headaches.